4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 ```

-That worked actually on first try and I saw the new checkbox and its "hidden" markup inside of the shadow DOM.
-I prepared the checkbox to be configurable easily so that it is possible to get it in three different sizes by just adding the class "small", "medium" or "big".
+That worked actually on first try and I saw the new checkbox and its "hidden" markup inside of the shadow DOM tree.
+I prepared the checkbox to be configurable easily so that it is possible to get it in three different sizes by just adding the class "small", "medium" or "big" to the ```switch```container.
 To achieve that, you can easily add custom attributes to your new created web component.

 ```
 <ul id="switchesComponents">